w3c/wai-tutorials/source/forms/instructions.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** A caveat of this approach is that it is mostly interpreted by screen readers, so that non-screen reader users may not get the same benefit.
+**Note:** A caveat of this approach is that it is mostly interpreted by screen readers, so that non-screen reader users may not gain the same benefit.
 Until such associations are more broadly interpreted it is often useful to position the instructions directly after the form controls.

 {::nomarkdown}
 <%= notes_end %>